sysadmin-info/sysadmin.info.pl/content/en/blog/mod_security-rules-for-wordpress.md

 - IT Security
 image: images/2019-thumbs/mod_security.png
 ---
-For a tutorial about mod\_security installation for apache, and maybe one day for nginx will come the time.
-Today I will explain how to add rules in whitelist.conf file so that mod\_security doesn&#8217;t block WordPress functionality.
+There will be time for a tutorial on how to install mod_security for apache, and perhaps someday for nginx.
+Today I will explain how to add rules for yourself in the whitelist.conf file so that mod_security does not block WordPress functionality.

 <!--more-->